 You must be able to justify clinical actions and patient management – and this will include explaining any refractive correction, treatment or referral activity.

-At least five days of hospital experience must be carried out – sufficient to complete the College hospital log book adequately and also ideally allow evidence for those competencies less likely to be experienced in a high street practice setting (typically the under 2-year-old and anterior chamber cells and flare).
+At least five days of hospital experience should be carried out (although hybrid along with online learning is acceptable) – sufficient to complete the College hospital log book adequately and also ideally allow evidence for those competencies less likely to be experienced in a high street practice setting (typically the under 2-year-old and anterior chamber cells and flare).

 The main requirement is the evidence for your stage 1 assessor to sign you off for all competency elements, and to be able to respond to any requests by the assessor for information to be sent prior to the visit.
 As part of this, record-keeping must be accurate, legible and meet the GOC standards of practice.
 It is essential to demonstrate patient consent for use of their records has been agreed.
 You must also maintain up to date knowledge of relevant subjects.